 Record keeping requirements (defined on page 57) involve:

 The assumption is this info will be used to track whether you’re buying or carrying more than the legally allowed amount.
-By doing so the government can prevent the illegal sale of cannabis by criminals, a likely scenario considering the vast areas banning legal sales.
+By doing so the government can prevent the criminal sale of cannabis, a likely scenario considering the vast areas banning legal sales.

 This probably won’t affect the casual user.
 It won’t prove to be much of a hardship, even for those who must drive long distances because of local bans.
 On the other hand, this could prove rough on some medical users attempting to fly under the radar to avoid potentially negative consequences of being a cannabis patient.